omnai-project/OmnAI-DevDataServer/example_python/README.md

 #### Receive data from the websocket

 Type the following command into your shell.

+```
+1002345 299345 100 json
+```

 The first two strings are the UUIDs of the datastreams.
 The third string is the sampling rate of the datastreams.
 The fourth string is the format of the datastream.

-```
-1002345 299345 100 json
-```

-The answer should be printed into your CLI and look like this:
+The answer should be printed into your CLI and look something like this:
 {
-  "timestamp": 0,
+  "timestamp": 1742455130.314,
   "datastreams": ["1002345", "299345"],
   "data": [
     [0.0, 1.0]